-To help us understand this principle, take a look at the image of Sissie the cow.
-You're probably thinking, “What does a cow have to do with safety management systems?”
-Well, just read on.
+To better understand systems, let's take a look at the image of "Syssie" the cow.
+You're probably wondering what a cow has to do with safety management system: just read on.

 The Fall Protection Program is just one part of the company’s much larger Safety Management System.
 And, as with all systems, it also has structure, behavior, and results.